chilam27/Boston_Housing_Prices/README.md

   <img width="800" height="300" src="https://github.com/chilam27/Boston_Housing_Prices/blob/master/readme_image/fig2.png">
 </p>

-* I want to explore the 'area' variable because I assume that depends on the neighborhood, the general trend for the rent of a property might be different.
-Here, I make a pie chart shows the porportion of area that each neighborhood take up and a boxplot of relationship between 'area' and 'rent'
+* Then I explore the 'area' variable because I assume that: depends on the neighborhood, the general trend for the rent of a property might be different.
+Here, I make a pie chart shows the porportion of area that each neighborhood take up and a boxplot of relationship between 'area' and 'rent'.
+By looking at the mean and its interquatile range, there seems to be some correlation.
+Another thing to worth noting is the amount of outliers presented in almost every neighborhood.

 <p align="center">
   <img width="460" height="400" src="https://github.com/chilam27/Boston_Housing_Prices/blob/master/readme_image/fig3.png">